Pyrrhu5/CalibreAutoSync/README.md

 `chmod +x ~/ereadersync/autosync.sh`

-Copy the service `ereader.service` to the systemctl after editing the `User` and `ExecStart` lines with the proper path to the script
+Copy the service `ereader.service` to the systemctl after editing the `User`, `Group` and `ExecStart` lines with the proper path to the script

 `vim ereader.service`